Wxrren/Santas-Helpers/README.md

 ## User Experience (UX)

-There is a clear navigation in the nav bar which directs you on where to join the league or sign up to competitions.
-It directs you to a tournaments gallery Where pictures of tournaments others have competed in can be viewed.
+There is a clear navigation in the nav bar which directs you on where to view your individual lists where you can also create your own lists.
+Then navbar also clearly directs you to the search function where you can search for individual users.

-The website is a simple single page that makes use of modals instead of diverting to other pages.
-When selecting the modals users can either check the rules, submit a query/complaint and enter their email details should they win the game.

-Users can also switch between light and dark mode by selecting the moon logo on the top right corner.
+The website is designed to be simple so that ypung children can use it to make their christmas lists.
+For this reason I kept the pages plane with content central of the screen.
+User's card's appear in the middle of the screen with flashing + icons and instructions on the top of the page indicating to click the + to view the list.
+The edit and delete buttons are attached to the cards to make it easier.

 To make the user experience easy - I wanted the site to have:

-* A simple call to action in the form of the "Play!" button which also turns to a "Next Turn" button after the 1st attempts are made.
+* A simple and easy registration and sign up form.
+* A simple nav bar for children to get around the site easily.
 * A simple UI.
-I wanted minimal buttons appearing on the screen to make it less cluttered focussing only on what they need to play the game or ask any questions.
+I wanted minimal buttons appearing on the screen to make it less cluttered focussing only on what they need to view lists or make their own.
-* Fast game that's responsive to user actions.

 ## User Stories
 To determine which approach to take with site features I determined the goals of different users from first time through to frequent users.